Chief Scout: Dr Brendon Hausberger

 Ms Jeanette Angus

 Ms Jeanette Angus is a very busy payroll controller at a huge retailer.
 Jeanette volunteers all her spare time to the Scouting Movement.
 She joined the Scouting Movement in 1980 at 1st St Francis in Yeoville as a Pack Helper.
 For 36 years Jeanette has worked relentlessly to help Cubbing grow in South Africa.
 “Our aim is to develop children holistically; to become independent, healthy, happy and helpful individuals.
 Through the Cub Programme, which is aimed at the balanced development of each child, we provide ample learning opportunities through the play-way method.”
 Read more here.

 Mr John Sturgeon

-John has been Gauteng Treasurer / Regional Finance Representative since 2010, as well being responsible for the property portfolio.
-From 1997 to 2005, he was a member and chair of the National Finance Committee, and since 2018, has been National Finance Committee Chair.
+Mr John Sturgeon has served as Chair of the National Finance Committee since 2018.
+Simultaneously, he has been Gauteng Treasurer / Regional Finance Representative since 2010, as well being responsible for the property portfolio.
+From 1997 to 2005, he was a member the National Finance Committee.
 John is a qualified Chartered Account and was Group Executive – Corporate Finance and Capital Management within the Liberty Holdings Group for 15 years.
 He consults to Liberty Holdings since retirement, responsible for Corporate actions in Africa amongst other responsibilities.
 John has held various Financial Directorship positions including Argus Holdings Limited and the Premier Group Limited.
 For recreation, John enjoys cycling.

 Chair: National Adult Resources